The Risks and Benefits of Index Funds

-Most investors have heard of index funds and that they are smart choices for building a portfolio of mutual funds.
+Most investors have heard of index funds and that they can be smart choices for building a diversified investment portfolio.
 But not everyone knows the benefits of index funds and their advantages over actively-managed funds.
 Learn more about passively-managed investing and see if index funds are right for you.

 - Passive Management: Mutual funds can either be actively-managed or passively-managed.The manager of an actively-managed stock mutual fund, for example, is actively buying and selling stocks with the goal of "beating the market," which is measured by a particular benchmark, such as the S&P 500.
-There is significant risk, however, that the active manager will make poor decisions and under-perform the S&P 500 (more than two-thirds of actively-managed funds do not outperform the indexes for periods longer than 10 years).
+There is risk, however, that the active manager will make poor decisions and under-perform the S&P 500 (the majority of actively managed funds lose to their respective index, especially over long periods of time, such as three years or more).
 In contrast, the manager of an index fund, which is passively-managed, is seeking only to buy and hold securities that represent the given index for purposes of matching the performance of the index, not to beat it.
-In summary, the reason passive management is good for the investor is captured in the saying, "If you can't beat 'em, join 'em."

 - Low Expenses: The low costs of index funds are a function of their passive management.
 When managers are not spending their time and money researching stocks and/or bonds to buy and sell for the portfolio, the costs in managing the fund are much lower than that of actively-managed funds.
 These costs savings are then passed along to the investor.
 For this reason, look for the index funds with the lowest expense ratios.
 Lower expenses mean that more money is working for the investor, which provides potential for outperforming actively-managed funds.
 Keeping costs low are a key advantage of index funds compared to actively-managed funds.

 - Broad Diversification: An investor can capture the returns of a large segment of the market in one index fund.
 Index funds often invest in hundreds or even thousands of holdings; whereas actively-managed funds sometimes invest in less than 50 holdings.
 Generally, funds with higher amounts of holdings have lower relative market risk than those with fewer holdings; and index funds typically offer exposure to more securities than their actively-managed counterparts.